apache/gravitino-playground/README.md

 In this example, HR department uses Apache Hive to store its data.
 Sales department uses PostgreSQL to store its data.

-This example have generated some data for two departments.
+This example has generated some data for two departments.
 You can queries some interesting results use Gravitino.
 If you want to know which employee has the largest sales amount.